rderooy/dosbox-x-wiki/Guide:MS-DOS.md

   - First version to support 3.5" 2.88MB disks (ED)
   - First version to support HDDs up to 7.84GB with 2GB partitions

+#### DOS versions - divergence
-From this point, the Microsoft MS-DOS and IBM PC-DOS version diverge.
+DOS 5 is the last version for which Microsoft and IBM shared code.
+From this point, Microsoft MS-DOS and IBM PC-DOS are developed independantly and start to diverge.

-<b>Microsoft MS-DOS</b>
+##### Microsoft MS-DOS 6+
 - MS-DOS version 6.0 included an updated HIMEM.SYS XMS 3.x driver with support for up to 64MB RAM
 - MS-DOS version 7.0 (included in Windows 95 and 95A)
   - First version to support VFAT